Chekism

 The Lubyanka Building in Moscow has served as the headquarters for Soviet and Russian intelligence agencies since 1917, and the term Lubyanka has become a metonym for the secret police.

 Chekism (Чекизм) was the form of counterintelligence state widely present in the Soviet Union by which secret police, counterintelligence and internal security services (originally the Cheka, hence the name, but most famously the KGB) strongly controlled all spheres of society.
 Similar circumstances exist in some post-Soviet states, particularly Russia.
 The term encompasses both the ideological underpinnings justifying often arbitrary repression as well as the political situation where security service members occupy high-level political offices and a lack of civilian control over their activities (in extreme cases, the opposite).
 The term is sometimes also applied to other Eastern Bloc security services (long-serving East German security chief Erich Mielke was fond of calling himself a Chekist), and, presently, to the federal government of Russia under Vladimir Putin (himself a former KGB officer).

-The name is derived from Cheka, the colloquial name of the first in the succession of Soviet secret police agencies.
+The name is derived from Cheka, the colloquial name of the All-Russian Extraordinary Commission which first in the succession of Soviet secret police agencies.
 (Note: The All-Russian Extraordinary Commission, also known simply as the Extraordinary Commission (Чрезвычайная Комиссия), abbreviated in Russian as ЧК; Che-Ka.)
 Officers of the succession of security agencies (Cheka, GPU, OGPU, NKVD, GUGB, NKGB, MGB, MVD, and, longest-lasting, the KGB), as well as their Russian successors, the Federal Security Service, are often referred to, both by themselves and by the broader public, as "Chekists".